PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 having to spend excessive time worrying about the formatting of a particular chunk of code or the order of import statements.

-The use of automatic code formatters can be considered an analogy to the effects of using the `Imperius Curse <>`__ described in the book *Harry Potter and the Something or Other*:
+The use of automatic code formatters can be considered analogous to the effects of using the `Imperius Curse <>`__ described in the novel *Harry Potter and the Something or Other*:

    It was the most wonderful feeling.
 Harry felt a floating sensation as every thought and worry in his head was wiped gently away, leaving nothing but a vague, untraceable happiness.
 He stood there feeling immensely relaxed, only dimly aware of everyone watching him.

 Names
 =====